furrand/my-academic-path/README.md

-# Better Assist
+# My Academic Path

-The goal of this project is to empower students in planning their academic future.
-We are using data provided by [Assist.org](https://www.assist.org) to power an app that allows comparisons of major requirements across multiple universities.
+The goal of this project is to empower students to plan their academic future.
+We are using data from [Assist.org](https://www.assist.org) to power an app that allows comparisons of major requirements across multiple universities.